 Our Board is actively involved in overseeing our risk management.
 Operational and strategic presentations by management to the Board include consideration of the challenges and risks to our business, and the Board and management actively engage in discussion on these topics.
-Annually, the Board also reviews and discusses a report from management on risk issues, and also receives more detailed presentations on specific risk topics relevant to our company at three to four Board meetings each year.
+Periodically, the Board also reviews and discusses a report from management on risk issues, and also receives more detailed presentations on specific risk topics relevant to our company at three to four Board meetings each year.
 This report is compiled by senior management and approved by the chief executive officer.

 In addition, each of our Board Committees considers risk within its area of responsibility.
 For instance, our Audit Committee asks management to address a specific critical accounting issue at most of its meetings, and considers the overall impact that the issue has on our financial position and risk profile.
 In addition, they discuss legal and compliance matters, and assess the adequacy of our risk-related internal controls.
-Further, the Audit Committee annually surveys the Board and management and, as part of the company's Enterprise Risk Management Program, identifies specific risk topics that the Audit Committee directs be addressed in presentations to the full Board.
+Further, the Audit Committee oversees the frequency and creation of surveys by management as part of the Company's Enterprise Risk Management Program.
 Likewise, the Personnel and Compensation Committee considers risk and structures our executive compensation programs with an eye to providing incentives to appropriately reward executives for growth without undue risk taking.
 Each year, the Personnel and Compensation Committee also performs a risk assessment with respect to our executive compensation program.
 The Investment Policy Committee evaluates the risk and return of our investments and has retained a financial advisor to assist on such matters.
 The Nominating and Governance Committee annually reviews governance practices with respect to risk and oversight.
 Additionally, on an annual basis, the Nominating and Governance Committee reviews our company's and Board Committees' structures to ensure appropriate oversight of risk.